Akhil-Kanhasoft/mini-dashboard-backend/README.md

 We used SQLite as the default database because it requires zero configuration, is perfect for local development (file-based, easy to reset/backup), and allows developers to get started immediately.
 Strapi makes it straightforward to switch to PostgreSQL or MySQL for production when needed.

+## Completed Features

+- **CI/CD**: Continuous integration and deployment pipeline is now set up and running ✅

 ## Future Improvements

 Here's what we could do differently or improve with more time: